Proxy

 Secondary Proxy

 For accessing some restricted websites, such as accessing Google in mainland China, you need to use some proxy software.
 However, only one proxy can be configured in the system settings.
 When Reqable is used as the system proxy, these websites will not be accessible.
 In this case, Reqable's secondary proxy needs to be used.
 The principle of Reqable's secondary proxy: When Reqable receives the client's proxy request, it will forward it to the secondary proxy server, and the secondary proxy server will carry out the actual communication.
-Right-click Proxy Icon -> Secondary Proxy -> New Profile to create a secondary proxy configuration.
+You can create a secondary proxy configuration via Proxy -> Secondary Proxy -> New Secondary Proxy.

-If you have multiple proxy servers, you can create multiple profiles, just switch in the right-click menu.
-If you need to turn off the secondary proxy, switch to None in the right-click menu.
+If you have multiple proxy servers, you can create multiple configurations and manage them in the secondary proxy list.

 Proxy Rule